gagan-iitb/DataAnalyticsAndVisualization/README.md

 If you don't meet one or more pre-requisites, be prepared to spend more time before or during the course in learning them.

-__TextBook__
-DATA ANALYTICS AND VISUALIZATION, Gagan Raj Gupta and Naresh Nagwani, Prentice Hall of India, 2025

 Reference Books
 ------